fplard/teaching_resources/README.md

 ## To be done:
-- a simple way to update home (index.Rmd) or add links.../ How to HIDE some parts
+- To update home (index.Rmd): for now we have to add pages and sections "by hand"
 - search bar does not work
 - update read me to contribute & formulaire to fill /template
 - update general organization of folders (cf Stephane mail but what other think?)
-- update/standardize presentation of articles and others: date, journal/publisher?
+- update/standardize presentation of articles and others